Cost-Effective Community Road Asphalt Paving | Action Asphalt

 By being realistic in your intended use and volume of traffic, you can reduce the overall costs of the project and provide a reliable surface for frequent travelers.

 If your use is only seasonal or on a non-regular basis, you may be able to get by with a simple dirt road.
-Of course, you’ll need to regrade the road on a seasonal basis, but heavier-travelled roads will need higher-quality pavements using gravel and asphalt aggregate.
+Of course, you’ll need to regrade the road on a seasonal basis, and heavier-traveled roads will need higher-quality pavements using gravel and asphalt aggregate.

 – Road Maintenance Agreements